Nuclei-Software/nuclei-sdk/README.md

    * If you want to use UART terminal tool to view the UART message, you can choose `screen` or `minicom` in Linux, `teraterm` in Windows, the default UART baudrate we use is `115200`.

 ## Knowledge book

+* Since 0.5.0 release, Nuclei SDK only support Nuclei RISC-V Toolchain >= 2023.10, and toolchain prefix changed from `riscv-nuclei-elf-` to `riscv64-unknown-elf-`.

 * If you want to learn more about **Nuclei SDK documentation**, please click [Nuclei SDK documentation](http://doc.nucleisys.com/nuclei_sdk)